 Although often assumed to be the same thing, there is a key distinction between lightning flashes and lighting strikes.
 A lighting flash is what you can see, but this is often made up of several individual lighting strokes which are pulses of current which occur separately if though only hundredths of a second apart.
 The term lightning 'strike' refers to cloud-to-ground lightning, where lightning 'strikes' the ground.

 Most lightning strikes originate from the negative part of a cloud, however occasionally a strike can come from the positively charged top part - this is called 'positive lightning'.
 When positive lighting strikes it is forced to go around the negatively charged based of the cloud, this generally results in a more powerful lighting strike which shoots out sideways and sometimes can travel a mile more away from the storm cloud before connecting with the ground.
 The nature of this type of lightning strike is where get the term 'a bolt from the blue'.

 You can see if lightning is striking where you are on our Lightning Observations map.

-ATD Lightning Detection (click to expand) Being able to detect the location of thunderstorms is of great importance to public safety as it is not only the lightning strike that is dangerous, but many other factors linked to thunderstorms.
+Being able to detect the location of thunderstorms is of great importance to Thunderstorms and lightning as it is not only the lightning strike that is dangerous, but many other factors linked to thunderstorms.
 These include intense Rain and rainfall in the UK, What is precipitation? and tornadoes.

 When lightning strikes it sends out pulses of radio waves and these can be used to detect lighting strokes.
 The Met Office ATDnet system detects these pulses at a frequency known as VLF (Very Low Frequency) - much lower frequency than normal radio waves.